 Recipe from Healing Foods

 Even people who love to cook appreciate a simple recipe that looks bright and tastes deliciously different.
 This recipe features the combination of carrots and cilantro, without the addition of more complicated flavors.
 It’s ready in 25 minutes or less, and during 15 of those minutes the carrots cook themselves without need of the cook’s attention.
+It's healthful, containing plenty of natural skin-friendly Vitamin A. It's a lovely color and looks and tastes like it was more complicated than it is.
 What’s not to like?
 If you just said, “I hate cilantro,” try substituting a fresh herb that you do like, perhaps thyme, oregano, chives, or parsley.

 Miriam Polunin also recommends making this soup with fennel or beets in place of the carrots.
 As options to cilantro, she suggests lemon thyme, dill, chives, or fennel.
 Clearly this simple recipe is worth the time it takes for a little experimentation.
 Let me know if you find another winning combination.

 serves about 6

 1 tsp. or more butter or olive oil

 sour cream (optional garnish)

 Heat butter or oil in deep saucepan, add carrots and cook over medium high heat for 3 – 5 minutes, stirring up from bottom of pan frequently till all surfaces are coated with oil or butter.